King of Fighters: Nikolay Polikarpov and his Aircraft Designs Volume 2

 Author : Mikhail Maslov

-In the 1930’s, the TsKB-3 (I-15) and TsKB-12 (I-16) fighters were designed under Polikarpov’s supervision.
-These aircraft were the designer’s undoubtable success.
-They also were the main combat fighters in service with the Red Army Air Force.
-For the creation of the I-15 and the I-16 fighters, Polikarpov was awarded the Order of Lenin in 1935, and the Order of the Red Star a year later.##In the 1930’s, Nikolay Polikarpov devised a lot of aircraft of various designs, the majority of which can be described as 'advanced' and ‘innovative’.
+During the 1930s, Nikolay Polikarpov devised a lot of aircraft of various designs, the majority of which can be described as ‘advanced’ and ‘innovative’.
 In 1940, Polikarpov was granted the degree of the Doctor of Engineering and the title of the Chief Designer of the highest category.
 In the same year, he was awarded the title of the Hero of Socialist Labor.
 A year later, he became a recipient of the Stalin Prize.

-The gifted Soviet engineer was destined to live only 52 years.
-On 30 July 1944, Nikolay Polikarpov died of a rapidly evolving oncological disease.
+This gifted Soviet engineer was destined to live only 52 years.
+On 30 July 1944, Nikolay Polikarpov died of a rapidly evolving cancer.
 To venerate his memory, the U-2 trainer has ever since been designated the Po-2 (Polikarpov-2).

-The book which is presented to the reader describes all Polikarpov’s original projects, both those put into reality and unimplemented ones.
+This book describes all Polikarpov’s original projects, both those put into reality and unimplemented ones.
 It took the author many years to prepare for the creation of the book.
-The author studied materials on the respective topics in all Russian archives, and made use of remembrances of Polikarpov’s contemporaries and publications by other researchers.
+The author studied materials on the respective topics in all Russian archives, and made use of the recollections of Polikarpov’s contemporaries, as well as publications by other researchers.